NoSpacesFlies/Botnet/README.md

 - Fixed Duplicate botcount and added bot validator
 - Finally added !opthelp & !exit for safe exit
 - Took +30 hours for testing, optimising & best ai structure & code fixes
--
 # Next update estimated times
 - 5 May 2025
 - 20 May 2025

 # XS Botnet
 - made by: daylight911 (discord), FuckIsra3l(telegram)
-- Made in github codespaces with copilot, there may be some bugs
+- Made in github codespaces(+Make & C ext)with copilot, there may be some bugs
 # Features:
 - Clear scren
 - Stopall